Finally the desert, in Fahraj, Iran

 The roads out of town have 2 or 3 lanes on each direction, even though there’s not much traffic, and between the two directions there are about 50 meters, so it’s difficult to see accidents here (they do have the habit to spend a long time on the opposite lane when they overtake); they can do it, there’s a lot of space, there’s the desert around.

-Between a town and another desert.
+Between a town and the other, the desert.
 Only near the towns, where water arrives through the qonat (a water system that apparently is quite expensive, so they’re trying to substitute it), there are trees and some cultivation.
 Everything else is sand, rocks and some bush.

 7.23 pm.
 Bahadur is making dinner.
 He truly does everything here.
 He took us to the desert for a safari, we had tea and homemade grappa on the dunes, and smoked from a water pipe.